 For a web based application, you manage Element selector (or locator) from its corresponding View in the Context.
-Unless you are using Advanced elements with a custom defined CSS/Xpath or JQuery selector, Elements always maintain correlation with Views.
+Unless you are using Smart Selector with a custom defined CSS/Xpath or JQuery selector, Elements always maintain correlation with Views.

 From time to time, as the test application UI is updated, you may need to reconcile the definition of existing elements in the Repository.
 Depending on the nature of the change, you may or may not need to capture a new View.

 If the changes are primarily related to the layout of the page or additional fields getting added, you may not need a new View.
 As long as the element attributes you are utilizing in the Element locator are not impacted, there is no need for capturing a new View.

 However, if the application UI is significantly re-worked, you will be required to capture a new View to update element definitions.
 But the process of reconciliation is a simple 2-step activity.

 Element Reconciliation: Updating Element Locators for Application UI changes

 Step 1: Capture new View for the updated application screen in the same Context where the original View was captured.
 All the elements from the Repository (belonging to the View being replaced), which have not changed in the new version of your application are automatically mapped to this new View.
 When you hover on such elements, you will see a green background with the element name displayed.

 Step 2: For the elements that are not mapped in the new View (because of a significant change in the new DOM), follow this process to reconcile.

 - Right click on the element in new View.